Bylaws

 6. operations

-Except as stated otherwise in the bylaws, each class of member has the same rights and obligations.
-Each member has one vote, regardless of the member’s class.
+Except as stated otherwise in the bylaws, each operations, level 1, level 2, level 3, level 4, and level 5 member has one vote and has the same rights and obligations.
+An affiliate member has none of the rights of membership, except the right to attend meetings.

 3.2 Member eligibility and admission.